 Committed to the journey towards paying living wage

 We are working collaboratively with global and market-specific NGOs, other retailers, trade unions, regulators and governing bodies to develop the tools and support necessary for the successful transition from minimum wages to living wages.
+The Group is committed to ensuring our supply chain is fair and equitable as we work toward securing decent working conditions for every individual within our supply chain.A 'living wage' is the minimum income necessary for a worker to meet the basic needs of himself/herself and his/her, family including some discretionary income.
+This should be earned during standard working hours.
 As a proud member of Action Collaboration Transformation (ACT), the Group is committed to working with fellow signatories towards the establishment of industry wide collective bargaining to create positive change to the way wages and working conditions are set.
 This ground-breaking agreement between retailers and trade unions exists to transform the garment and textile industry with a goal of achieving living wages for all workers.

 We are committed to making a positive difference in people's lives.
 We do this through a number of projects; the Cotton On Foundation, our philanthropic arm which works directly with communities in need, delivering quality education projects around the world and Supre Foundation that funds projects that educate, support and empower young girls.

 We are in the process of transitioning our global store network

 across 18 countries from plastic to paper shopping bags

 By making the switch, we are saving an estimated 38 million single-use

 plastic shopping bags annually.
 This is our journey of continuous